naman-dixit00/naman-dixit00/README.md

 ## About Me

 I am an undergraduate researcher passionate about bridging **neuroscience, artificial intelligence, and cognitive science**.
-My work is motivated by a single question:
+My work is motivated by a central question:
-**How can computational models help us decode, replicate, and advance human cognition?**
+**How can computational models help us decode, replicate, and ultimately expand human cognition?**

 * Leading projects at the intersection of **neuroscience, AI, and cognitive computation**.
 * Focused on **computational modeling of brain function** to explore cognition, learning, and decision-making.